SR&ED Capital Expenditures Policy

 However, a deduction for an expenditure on something that is merely a tool for performing SR&ED that will not be incorporated into a product created by a claimant may be included in the pool of deductible SR&ED expenditures if it otherwise qualifies.
 An example would be software purchased for use as a tool in computer-aided design.

 In determining whether the acquisition cost of software and software licences should be treated as a current expenditure or treated as a capital expenditure, the nature, purpose, and anticipated life of the computer software must be considered.
-If the acquisition would benefit only the current fiscal period the relevant cost would be considered a current expenditure.
-If the nature of the acquisition was of an enduring nature such that it would provide benefits beyond the current year, the acquisition should be considered capital in nature.
-Computer software is generally considered to have an "enduring nature" where its useful life is anticipated to last beyond one year.
+If the acquisition would benefit only the current fiscal period, the relevant cost would be considered a current expenditure.
+If the nature of the acquisition were of an enduring nature such that it would provide benefits beyond the current year, the acquisition should be considered capital in nature.
+Computer software is generally considered to have an enduring nature where its useful life is anticipated to last beyond one year.

-For discussion purposes, assume that a user needs the use of computer software and has to make a choice between a fixed term five‑year commitment and a short term month-to-month agreement for the right or licence to use computer software.
+For discussion purposes, assume that a user needs the use of computer software and must make a choice between a fixed term five-year commitment and a short-term month-to-month agreement for the right or licence to use computer software.

-Where the fixed term five‑year commitment is chosen the claimant has the option of paying the amount in full at the commencement of the agreement, or paying the amount in monthly instalments over the term of the agreement.
-Since the fixed term five‑year commitment (total obligation in relation to what was acquired) fits the description of property of a prescribed class that is a depreciable property (SR&ED capital property) the expenditures for such a commitment would be SR&ED capital expenditures provided all other requirements outlined in this policy are otherwise met.
+Where the fixed term five-year commitment is chosen the claimant has the option of paying the amount in full at the commencement of the agreement or paying the amount in monthly instalments over the term of the agreement.
+Since the fixed term five-year commitment (total obligation in relation to what was acquired) fits the description of property of a prescribed class that is a depreciable property (SR&ED property) the expenditures for such a commitment would be SR&ED capital expenditures provided all other requirements outlined in this policy are otherwise met and the property was acquired after December, 15, 2024.

-Where a short term non‑guaranteed month-to-month agreement to use the same computer software is chosen, usually these agreements allow either party to terminate the agreement by giving the other one month's notice.
-Under agreements such as these, the month-to-month payments will normally only benefit the period in which they were made and will not benefit future periods.
-Therefore, the expenditures are considered to be a current expenditure and precluded from being depreciable property provided all other requirements concerning the current expenditure are otherwise met.
-When there is nothing to support or no reason to believe that these monthly payments will benefit future periods, there is no basis to capitalize these payments.
+Where a short term non-guaranteed month-to-month agreement to use the same computer software is chosen, usually these agreements allow either party to terminate the agreement by giving the other one month's notice.
+Under such agreements, the month-to-month payments will normally only benefit the period in which they were made and will not benefit future periods.
+Therefore, each expenditure is considered to be a current expenditure provided all other requirements concerning the current expenditure are otherwise met.
+When there is nothing to support, or no reason to believe, that these monthly payments will benefit future periods, there is no basis to capitalize these payments.

 Paragraph 37(1)(a) Pool of deductible SR&ED expenditures – current expenditures